Xqhare/Xqhare/README.md

 - [Neith](https://github.com/xqhare/neith) - A database (Old project, not in use and in need of a major rewrite to be useful)
 - [Mawu](https://github.com/xqhare/mawu) - A library for reading and writing `.json` and `.csv` files
 - [Talos](https://github.com/xqhare/talos) - A custom TUI library; Replacing [ratatui](https://crates.io/crates/ratatui)
+- [Thoth](https://github.com/xqhare/thoth) - My replacement for [unicode-segmentation](https://crates.io/crates/unicode-segmentation).
+Took 2 years to learn about unicode to write it in a day or so.
 - [Tyche](https://github.com/xqhare/tyche) - A custom CSPRNG (cryptographically secure pseudo random number generator) replacement for [`rand`](https://crates.io/crates/rand)

 ## About Me